Landmark Northern Canadian Legal Cases and Trials

 The first volume, on the trials and subsequent executions of Tatamigana and his young nephew Alikomiak for the murders of RCMP Cpl.
 W. A. Doak and trader Otto Binder in 1922 at Tree River, was published in 2017 as Arctic Show Trial: The Trial of Alikomiak and Tatamigana, compiled by P. Whitney Lackenbauer and Kristopher Kinsinger, and introduced by Ken Coates and William R. Morrison.
 Alikomiak and Tatamigana were the first Inuit tried and executed for murder under Canadian law.
 The case was the third in a series of killings of outsiders by Inuit in the western Arctic which had begun in 1912; the first two (the subject of future volumes listed below) had resulted in more lenient treatment.
 The trial of these two men, which took place in the summer of 1923, was in the nature of a show trial, designed by the federal government to show the Inuit that the authorities would no longer tolerate such acts of violence.
 It was also meant to be a demonstration to the world of Canada’s sovereign rights in the Arctic, rights which had an uncertain foundation in international law.
 The conviction and execution of Alikomiak and Tatamigana caused controversy at the time; sentiment for clemency was based on claims (made then and subsequently) that Inuit were simple and primitive, and did not understand the principle of execution for murder.
 The sentencing of Alikomiak and Tatamigana was entirely in keeping with Inuit custom.
 Furthermore, alternatives to execution suggested by those with better knowledge of the North were in some ways even harsher than capital punishment.
 Extracts from the capital case file and the transcripts of the trial make these points clear.

-The fourth volume will reproduce the transcripts of the two trials of Kikkik in 1958.
+The fifth volume, by Deborah Kigjugalik Webster, will reproduce the transcripts of the two trials of Kikkik in 1958.

-The fifth volume will compile the police reports, court records, and newspaper articles related to the murder of Robert Janes in 1923 near Cape Crawford and the subsequent trial of Nuqallaq.
+The sixth volume will compile the police reports, court records, and newspaper articles related to the murder of Robert Janes in 1923 near Cape Crawford and the subsequent trial of Nuqallaq.

 Anyone interested in contributing a volume to this series should please contact P. Whitney Lackenbauer at pwhitneylackenbauer@trentu.ca.